If you are wondering which material suits you the best, here is an explanation about the 3 materials that we offer and our manufacturing process.

 Fiberglass is the heaviest of the 3 materials we propose.
 Fiberglass is composed of melted glass that has been extruded though bushings; this produces a string like material.
 This string is then woven into yarn and the yarn into cloth.
 Like carbon fiber, this cloth can be molded and bonded into any shape desired but fiberglass takes far less heat and pressure to accomplish this bond.
 Fiberglass is not as strong and light as carbon fiber but it is more flexible.

-If you choose this material, the products will come in white gel coat and need to be painted just like this picture:
+If you choose this material, the products are unfinished, come in white or black gel coat and need to be sanded, prepped and painted.
+It will look like this picture:

 Here is a picture of one of our carbon fiber part:

 The carbon kevlar is still a carbon fiber mesh in a matrix, but some kevlar fibers are added to increase strength.
 While being light and stiff, the carbon fiber isn’t particularly strong.
 By adding some kevlar, you sacrifice some lightness (ie, it’heavier) but gains some strength.
 It has also this particular yellow weaving color.
-Be aware that with that material, it’s very difficult to have a perfect weaving as the material itself is not flexible so the parts made with carbon kevlar will not have a nice finish like the regular carbon fiber.
+Be aware that with this material it’s very difficult to have a perfect weaving as the material itself is not flexible so the parts made with carbon kevlar will not have a perfect weaving like the regular carbon fiber.

 Here is a picture of one of our carbon kevlar part: